mariohernandez/mariohernandezio/src/blog/storybook-components.md

 featuredImageCreditUrl: "https://unsplash.com/@fiveamstories"
 summary: "In this post we'll go over the process of making Drupal aware of the components we have built in Storybook."
 ---
 Hey you're back! 🙂 In the [previous post](../building-a-modern-drupal-theme-with-storybook) we talked about how to build a custom Drupal theme using Storybook as the design system.
-We also built a simple component to demonstrate how Storybook, through the use of custom extensions, is able to understand Twig.
+We also built a simple component to demonstrate how Storybook, using custom extensions, can understand Twig.
 In this post, the focus will be on making Drupal aware of those components by connecting Drupal to Storybook.
 If you are following along, we will continue where we left off to take advantage of all the prep work we did in the previous post.
 Topics we will cover in this post include:

 1. What is Drupal integration